-After I wrote about the various unofficial certificates members of the Navy (and other service branches) are able to acquire, I got a couple of messages asking for a little more detail on the Shellback Ceremony – mainly, “what all happens?”
-Well, there are many descriptions of the ceremony across the internet, as well as videos on sites such as YouTube.
+The Shellback Ceremony – “what happens?”
 One can even find photos and videos on Facebook pages kept by various ships (such as CVN-70 (Carl Vinson): Welcome New Shellbacks).
-But, keeping in mind that each ship does things differently (and I’m referring to US Navy & Coast Guard ships – I have not met anyone that became a Shellback on an Army Ship, and civilian ships [such as cruise ships] do things their own way as well) the basic structure goes something like this:
+But, keeping in mind that each ship does things differently (US Navy & Coast Guard ships – no one becomes a Shellback on an Army Ship, and civilian ships [such as cruise ships] do things their own way as well) but, the basic structure of the ceremony goes something like this:

 Traditionally, the day before the crossing, King Neptune (aka Neptunus Rex) notifies the ship – either by sending his Herald aboard, or some other method such as a radio message - that he intends to exercise authority over his domain and to judge charges that have been brought against Pollywogs (charges such as they are only posing as sailors, or that they haven’t paid proper homage to the god of the sea).

 These days, many ships hold talent shows the night before (one of which is the Queen Competition), with the understanding that the winners will be given an easier time the following day - dancing, songs, skits, poetry recitation, as well as contests such as who can do the most push-ups or sit-ups/crunches.
 After the show, Pollywogs receive a subpoena from Davy Jones to stand before the court the next day and answer to charges brought against them by the Shellbacks.